Pumpkin Cream Cheese Muffins

 Post may contain affiliate links.
 Read my disclosure policy.

-Why You’ll Love These Pumpkin Cream Cheese Muffins
+Why I Love These Pumpkin Cheesecake Muffins

 • Impressive: If you are looking for a touch of sophistication, these swirled beauties are sure to impress with thick ribbons of cream cheese that melt right into the top of the pumpkin muffins as they bake.